 As a parent new to cloth diapering and maybe new to parenting, the last thing you want is a stinky nursery.
 Go with a system and brand others have tried and have had success with.

-Join me soon for part 2 where I will explain laundry needs and cloth diaper safe rash creams.
+Check out part 2 where I will explain laundry needs and cloth diaper safe rash creams.